jasonsbeer/Amiga-N2630/Logic/JED/readme.md

-JED files for programming the Xilinx CPLDs is located here.
+JED files for programming the Xilinx CPLDs are located here.